PreethiShetty124/Dataframe-Project-pandas/README.md

 # Dataframe-Project-pandas

-Creating dataframe with data according to user
+Creating dataframe with data with the help of Pandas according to user.

+Ask user to store the data in the dataframe

+Storing data as many times it is required

+Storing dataframe into the memory using syntax

+Converting dataframe into.csv files.